alibaba/BladeDISC/docs/developers/pass_pipeline.md

-BladeDISC relies on Runtime Abstraction Layer (RAL) to manage stateful stuff and isolate the difference among different targeting environments (e.g. TensorFlow, Pytorch, or even standalone execution).
+BladeDISC relies on Runtime Abstraction Layer (RAL) to manage stateful stuff and isolate the difference among different targeting environments (e.g. TensorFlow, PyTorch, or even standalone execution).
 For detailed informations of RAL, please refer to [Introduction on Runtime Abstraction Layer](./runtime_abstraction_layer.md).

 There are two main functions for the passes of this phase: